dannegomez/php-image-to-ascii/README.md

 # php-image-to-ascii
-Create a ascii art image of an picture
+Create a ascii art of a image

 ## Example